-This exhibit was curated by Carrie P. Mastley, Manuscripts Librarian.
+This exhibit was curated by Carrie P. Mastley, Curator of Material Culture.

 This exhibit will take visitors on a journey through time to learn more about the geologic history and prehistoric life of North Mississippi demonstrated by specimens from the Dunn-Seiler Museum.